Kitsunetsuki

 Kitsunetsuki (狐憑き, 狐付き), also written kitsune-tsuki, literally means "the state of being possessed by a fox".
 The victim is usually said to be a young woman, whom the fox enters beneath her fingernails or through her breasts.
 In some cases, the victims' facial expressions are said to change in such a way that they resemble those of a fox.

 Though foxes in folklore can possess a person of their own will, kitsunetsuki is often attributed to the malign intents of hereditary fox employers.

 Stories of fox possession (kitsunetsuki) can be found in all lands of Japan, as part of its folk religion.
-Stories of kitsunetsuki s have already been attested during the Heian period.
+Stories of kitsunetsuki have already been attested during the Heian period.
 (Note: illness causing fox spirit in Nihon ryōiki (9th century), identified as.)